Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 Except in the very, very cheapest restaurants, you would always wait to be seated by a waiter.
 You don’t just walk in and sit down, that’s very rude.
 Even for outside seating.
 As always, there are exceptions.

 A traditional Spanish meal has four phases: 1) the starter, aperitivo, that often is some kind of tapa (which is the singular for tapas); 2) the first course, primer plato, often a salad or ham and chorizo (embutidos) and cheese, or soup; 3) main course, segundo plato, and a side dish with potatoes or vegetables.
 You always have to order the side dish separately, otherwise you get just the main ingredient (eg a fish but no vegetables); 4) dessert, postre.
-Coffee is served after dessert, not at the same time.
+Coffee is served after dessert, not with the dessert.
 Of course, you are not expected always to eat all this in a restaurant.
+You can e.g. order just a segundo with a side dish.

-Sometimes the restaurant offers you a orujo, a brandy or liqueur, to the coffee.
-This more common in restaurants that mainly have Spanish guests and when you have spent a lot of money on the meal.
+Sometimes the restaurant offers you an orujo, a brandy or liqueur, to the coffee.
+This is more common in restaurants that mainly have Spanish guests and when you have spent a lot of money on the meal.

 In Spain, you eat bread together with the food.
 In many restaurants, you get bread and some olive oil so that you can soak your bread in a bit of oil before the meal.
 They are very proud of their olive oil – Spain is after all the world’s biggest olive oil producer – and tasting the olive oil is important for many.